Minimal length in an orbit closure as a semiclassical limit: Introduction

 \section{Introduction}

 Consider a vector~$v$ in a finite-dimensional representation space $V$ of a connected complex reductive group $G$.
 Let $V$ carry an inner product invariant under a maximally compact subgroup~$K\subseteq G$.
-A fundamental result in geometric invariant theory states that the orbit closure of~$v$ under~$G$ contains~$0$ ($v$ is \emph{unstable}) if and only if any nonconstant homogeneous $G$-invariant polynomial vanishes on~$v$ ($v$ is in the \emph{null cone})~\cite{hilbert1893vollen,mumford1994geometric}.
-In this manuscript we prove a quantitative sharpening of this relationship.
+A fundamental result in geometric invariant theory states that the orbit closure of~$v$ under~$G$ contains the zero vector ($v$ is \emph{unstable}) if and only if every nonconstant homogeneous $G$-invariant polynomial vanishes on~$v$ ($v$ is in the \emph{null cone})~\cite{hilbert1893vollen,mumford1994geometric}.
+In this manuscript we prove quantitative sharpenings and extensions of this relationship.

 We quantify the evaluations of invariant polynomials in degree~$k$ by the \emph{invariant part} of~$v^{\ot k}$, that is, its image under the orthogonal projection~$\Pi_k$ onto the invariant subspace of $V^{\ot k}$.
-The sequence $\norm{\Pi_k v^{\ot k}}$ is super-multiplicative, so it is natural to study the following semiclassical limit: \footnote{Considering the $\limsup$ rather than the limit is necessary only because the sequence may vanish outside an additive subsemigroup of $\NN$.
+The sequence~$\norm{\Pi_k v^{\ot k}}$ is super-multiplicative, so it is natural to study the following semiclassical limit: \footnote{Considering the $\limsup$ rather than the limit is necessary only because the sequence may vanish outside an additive subsemigroup of $\NN$.
 By Fekete's lemma, there is $a \in \NN$ such that restricted to the subsemigroup $\{k a: k \in \NN\}$ the sequence $\norm{\Pi_k v^{\ot k}}^{\frac1k}$ has a limit and outside of which $\norm{\Pi_k v^{\ot k}}^{\frac1k}$ eventually vanishes.
 See also \cref{lem:supmul}.}

 Because $v^{\ot k}$ is an element of the space of symmetric tensors, we may think of $\norm{\Pi_k v^{\ot k}}^2$ as a sum of squares $\sum_p\abs{p(v)}^2$ of evaluations of an orthonormal basis~$\{p\}$ of $G$-invariant homogeneous polynomials of degree~$k$.
 Equivalently, it is equal to $\EE \abs{P(v)}^2$ where $P$~is a random homogeneous $G$-invariant polynomial of degree~$k$ drawn from the complex standard Gaussian distribution.
 Thus, \cref{eq:cap-proj} measures the asymptotic behavior of \emph{random} invariant polynomials.